mell0611/data_science_project/README.md

 ## Conclusion

 Through this project, we have discovered that consumers do not consider ratings of other users or critics when purchasing video games.
 Therefore, the hypothesis that a game with high sale is likely to be rated high is revealed to be false, as no clear correlation exist.
+A possible reasoning behind this result is the fact that customers are likley to leave ratings and reviews usually when they are dissatisfied with the game.
+Customers with strong feelings of the success or failure of the game will be more likely to leave reviews than those who are lukewarm regarding the game they played.

 ## Possible Extensions